 What did you do?

 So, there are plenty of things that can keep you and your little ones on your growing journey.
-I hope this has inspired you.
+I hope this has inspired you with some kids gardening ideas.
 This blog was produced as a direct result of a request from one of our Instagram followers @shedsews so if you have an idea for a blog or a gardening subject that is really puzzling you then do let us know.
 We would also love to hear what you will try to grow in winter - whether it is one of the ideas here or something of your own.
 Please comment or tag Haxnicks in your picture so we can see what worked and share it with others!